whirledtsar/Hexen-2---Shadows-of-Chaos-fork/readme.txt

 -Mummies make a sound and light up when firing arrows

 	Mapping features
--Monsters can use "waketarget" field; they will trigger that entity upon sighting the player (eg. waketarget a button to simulate them pressing it); uses "delay" field if non-zero
+-monsters can use "waketarget" field; they will trigger that entity upon sighting the player (eg. waketarget a button to simulate them pressing it); uses "delay" field if non-zero
--All monsters can use the SPAWNIN flag (128) to only spawn in when triggered; use SPAWNQUIET (65536) to spawn without teleport fog/noise
+-all monsters can use the SPAWNIN flag (128) to only spawn in when triggered; use SPAWNQUIET (65536) to spawn without teleport fog/noise
 -Monster spawner func's can spawn more types of monsters (see spawnflags for full list); use SPAWN_SUPER (8388608) to spawn monster's super variant if applicable
+-path corners can also use "waketarget" field; they will trigger entities with matching targetname when a func_train reaches them
 -all flame/torch lights can use the soundtype field to use alternate ambient sounds -trigger_relay can have a random delay; minimum and maximum seconds determined by cnt & lifetime fields respectively